Skip to main content

 Sometimes in a condition you need to check whether there is any data at all in the Variable (mainly relevant for Text Variables).

-The condition will return true if the Text Variable var is empty.
+The condition will return true if the Text variable text_var is empty.

-The condition will return true if the Text variable var is NOT empty - it contains data.
+The condition will return true if the Text variable text_var is NOT empty - it contains data.

 The use of Conditions